The author is not beholden to any company, lobby group, or government. *

 |The Moon and a turbine|

-One need only look at the US experience to see that agriculture and wind power are very compatible.
-The top three US states by value of agricultural production are also the top three states by installed wind power.
+The top three US states by value of agricultural production are also the top three states by installed wind power – again showing the compatibility of wind power and agriculture.

 Another section of this page deals with the relationship between wind turbines and aerial agriculture.